Run with firefighters for a good cause

 At the Grande Fête des pompiers, families can register for the five-kilometre Course Flamme on June 1 at the Centre de la nature de Laval and the Course des Pompiers on June 3.
 The latter offers a choice of five routes between two and 42 kilometres.

-In addition to the races, the June 1-3 Grande Fête des pompiers also includes a street festival where visitors can meet firefighters, learn about fire safety, enjoy interactive activities, and watch a fire truck parade.
+In addition to the races, the June 1-3 Grande Fête des pompiers also includes a street festival at Centropolis where visitors can meet firefighters, learn about fire safety, enjoy interactive activities, and watch a fire truck parade.

 Since the first race in 2012, the event has grown from fewer than 300 participants to more than 4,000, and longer circuits were added to the original two- and five-kilometre ones.